🇳🇱

 Boter · BOH-ter

-Traditional Dutch cooking uses butter as its default fat in mashed potato dishes, cooked vegetables, and bread accompaniments.
-Stamppot — the national staple of mashed potato blended with kale, endive, sauerkraut, or root vegetables — is almost invariably prepared with butter and often milk.
+Butter is the default cooking fat in traditional Dutch kitchens and is routinely added to vegetables and mashed potato dishes without appearing on the menu.
+Stamppot, the national staple of mashed potato blended with kale, endive, sauerkraut, or root vegetables, is almost invariably made with butter and often milk.
 The dish reads as entirely plant-based from a menu description, which is exactly why it catches travellers off guard.
-At cafés and eetcafés, vegetable sides are frequently buttered without being listed as such on the menu.
+At eetcafés and hotel restaurants, vegetable sides arrive buttered as standard, and the habit is automatic enough that kitchen staff may not think to mention it.
+Ask specifically about cooking fats before ordering any potato, vegetable, or mashed dish.

 Dairy Ragout in Kroket and Bitterballen